testissimo/testissimo.github.io/documentation/built-in-tools.md

 # Built-in tools
-This is a set of basic build-in actions which can be used to create more complex constructs like component methods.
+This is a set of basic built-in actions which can be used to create more complex constructs like component methods.
 These actions are the Testissimo language which all other component are composed of.

 ![](/documentation/images/By-JXGlX9W.png)

-Most of the simple action has a CSS selector which defined the html object on which this action will be executed.
+Most of the simple actions have a CSS selector that define the HTML object which this action will be executed on.
 If the selector is omitted, the selector from owning component or the last selector from previous execution is used.

 As of the current version, the set of Simple actions is given by Testissimo it-self.
 They do have an undocumented API and thus even custom simple action can be plugged into Testissimo.
 If you are interested in doing so, please contact the Testissimo development team for further information.
 <br>